-In many social circles, consuming alcohol is an acceptable behavior.
+In many social circles, consuming alcohol is acceptable behavior.
 For some people, having an alcoholic beverage from time to time is not a problem.
 They drink a beer or a cocktail and call it “quits.”
 For others, putting down the bottle for the night is a much bigger challenge.
 These people have a problem with alcohol abuse which may only worsen.
 One of the easiest substances for people to have an unhealthy relationship with is alcohol.
 This unhealthy relationship can be attributed to many things, including the broad availability of this mind-altering drug.

 Alcohol Statistics Tell a Sad Truth